exoplatform/platform-public-distributions/plf-tomcat-resources/src/main/resources/README.txt

 * Start eXo Platform server again to continue using it.

 -----------------------------
-Customization of ide extension
+Integration of ide extension
 -----------------------------

-When eXo Platform server is already started and you would like to customize ide extension, you need to follow the steps below:
+When eXo Platform server is already started and you would like to integrate IDE extension and add the IDE item in Administration drop-down menu, you need to follow the steps below:
 * Stop eXo Platform server
 * Set the variable "ide.portalConfig.metadata.override" as false .
 This can be done by one of the two ways:
 ** Use configuration.properties: